dhall-lang/dhall-lang/standard/binary.md

 ### `Double`

-`Double`s are always encoded as CBOR decimal fractions in order to avoid loss of precision when converting to and from their textual representation:
+Encode `Double`s as CBOR decimal fractions in order to avoid loss of precision when converting to and from their textual representation:

     ─────────────────────────────